epicoon/lxgo/jspp/README.md

 # The package helps to work with JS

-> Actual version: `v0.1.0-alpha.16`.
-Details [here](https://github.com/epicoon/lxgo/tree/master/jspp/CHANGE_LOG.md)
+> Actual version: `v0.1.0-alpha.17`.
+[Details](https://github.com/epicoon/lxgo/tree/master/jspp/CHANGE_LOG.md)

 > You can use it if your application is based on [lxgo/kernel](https://github.com/epicoon/lxgo/tree/master/kernel)

 ## Provides:
-* Build JS-code from different JS files
+* Build JS-bundle from different JS files
-* Creating frontend application
+* Create frontend application
 * Set of widgets
 * CSS organization:
   - Simple CSS-preprocessor on JS
   - Presets
   - Widgets customization
-* Models and binding mechanisms
+* Models and binding reactivity mechanisms
 * Internationalization
 * Simple AJAX handling
 * Way to organize code with plugins